qutip/qutip/doc/installation.rst

 >>> import qutip.testing as qt
 >>> qt.run()

 If successful, these tests indicate that all of the QuTiP functions are working properly.
-If any errors occur, please check that your have installed all of the required modules.
+If any errors occur, please check that you have installed all of the required modules.
 See the next section on how to check the installed versions of the QuTiP dependencies.
 If these tests still fail, then head on over to the `QuTiP Discussion Board <http://groups.google.com/group/qutip>`_ and post a message detailing your particular issue.

 .. _install-about: